The Best Places to Eat in Greenwich Village

 Best New York bagels: Murray's Bagels

-Forget any notion that Murray’s can’t possibly be good because they are infamous for refusing to toast their bagels.
-Firstly, fresh bagels aren’t meant to be toasted.
-Secondly, even this old-school shop gave in to the toasting lobby a couple of years back, and now warms its bagels on request.
+Fresh bagels are not meant to be toasted.
+Anyone who orders a toasted bagel in NYC lacks good taste and any sense of what is good in the world.
+In response to whiny customers, Murray’s gave in to the toasting lobby a couple of years back, and now warms its bagels on request -- though, again, don’t.
 Toasted or (preferably) not, these are the best bagels in the area, with a light golden crust and dough chewy enough to keep your dentist in business (which is just the way it should be).

 Best unpretentious sushi: Japonica